kubermatic/docs/content/kubermatic/v2.12/advanced/oidc_auth/_index.en.md

 The value for `.Values.kubermatic.auth.issuerCookieKey` can be randomly generated (e.g. `openssl rand -hex 32`) and should have 32 or 64 bytes.
 {{% /notice %}}

-`kubermatic-controll-manager` must be run with the following flags:
+`kubermatic-controller-manager` must be run with the following flags:

 ```plaintext
 --feature-gates={{ .Values.kubermatic.controller.featureGates }}  # must contain "OpenIDAuthPlugin=true"